 Race to x runs

 Winner being the team who reaches the specified points tally first.
 Should neither team reach the total, and a ‘Neither’ option is not offered, then bets on that market will be cancelled.
-Please see One Game Parlay Baseball Rules for One Game Parlay Race to X Rule.
+Please see Same Game Parlay Baseball Rules for Same Game Parlay Race to X Rule.

 Baseball Proposition Rules